-If your body craves a hot shower in the morning, you’re very normal.
-Most people turn the hot water tap all the way up in order to feel the heat before adjusting the temperature with cold water.
+12 Surprising Benefits Of Cold Showers: If your body craves a hot shower in the morning, you’re very typical.
+Most people turn the hot water tap up to feel the heat before adjusting the temperature with cold water.

-However, a cold shower should also have a place in your daily routine.
+However, a cold shower should also place in your daily routine.
 That’s right — a cold shower!
 That shower you hate taking when you’re the last person to wake up in the morning.
-Well, maybe if you read about some of the benefits of taking a cold shower, you might actually change and start liking how you feel after taking one.
+If you read about some of the benefits of taking a cold shower, you might change and start liking how you feel after taking one.
 So, here are 12 health benefits of taking cold showers:

 1. They improve circulation

-According to researchers Keatinge et al, cold showers have a powerful effect on circulation.
+According to researchers Keatinge et al., cold showers have a powerful effect on circulation.
 They increase your heart rate, releasing a rush of blood throughout your body.
-This rush then boosts your circulation which encourages your arteries to efficiently carry blood more and your heart to pump more effectively.
-What’s more, the improved circulation carries over even after you leave the shower and improves the flow of blood to tissues and organs throughout the day.
+This rush then boosts your circulation, encouraging your arteries to carry blood more efficiently and your heart to pump more effectively.
+The improved circulation carries over even after you leave the shower and improves the flow of blood to tissues and organs throughout the day.

 2. They help prevent cardiovascular disease

-Because exposure to cold temperatures stimulates the circulatory system, inflammation and the risk of cardiovascular disease reduces.
+Because exposure to cold temperatures stimulates the circulatory system, inflammation and the risk of cardiovascular disease reduce.
 However, a cold shower has the opposite effect on people with cardiovascular disease and hypertension.

 3. They improve lymphatics

-Cold showers also dramatically improve lymphatic flow which depends on muscle contractions to move through the system.
-If the flow is stagnant or slow, it leads to lymphedema and pooling in the lower boundaries because it’s not carrying away waste products from immune related activity promptly.
-A cold shower leads to whole-body contractions which help to squeeze lymphatic flow quicker.
-This will help you feel fresher and your hair and skin will appear stronger and younger.
+Cold showers also dramatically improve lymphatic flow, which depends on muscle contractions to move through the system.
+If the flow is stagnant or slow, it leads to lymphedema and pooling in the lower boundaries because it’s not carrying away waste products from immune-related activity promptly.
+A cold shower leads to whole-body contractions, which help to squeeze lymphatic flow quicker.
+This will help you feel fresher, and your hair and skin will appear firmer and younger.

 4. They help boost weight loss

 Fat cells like brown fat generate heat by burning fat.
-They burn fat when you expose your body to cold conditions like in a shower.
-You can find these fat cells around the shoulder and neck area which are the best spots for showers!
+They burn fat when you expose your body to cold conditions like a shower.
+These fat cells around the shoulder and neck area are the best spots for batteries!

 5. They boost immunity

-A cold shower can also boost the immune system.
-It does this by activating two important virus fighting cytokines.
-According to German study, interleukin-4 and gamma interferon are elevated and work more when you expose your body was to cold.
-Those who regularly take cold showers have been shown to have a lower chance of developing colds, cancer, flu’s, varicose veins and hemorrhoids.
+A cold shower can also increase the immune system.
+It does this by activating two important virus-fighting cytokines.
+According to a German study, interleukin-4 and gamma interferon are elevated and work more when you expose your body to cold.
+Those who regularly take cold showers have been shown to have a lower chance of developing colds, cancer, flu, varicose veins and haemorrhoids.

 6. They give your skin and hair a healthy glow

-A cold shower helps tighten and constrict the blood flow which in turn gives your skin and hair a healthier glow.
+A cold shower helps tighten and constrict the blood flow, giving your skin and hair a healthier glow.

 7. They help the body adjust to sudden weather changes

-When you take a cold shower regularly, it helps your body to better adapt to extreme temperatures.
-One of the most challenging environmental stresses you have to deal with on a regular basis is sudden weather changes.
-This is why so a number of people get colds & flu’s when the temperature changes.
-However, people who take cold showers are more adaptable and thus their bodies respond to this stress better.
+When you take a cold shower regularly, it helps your body adapt to extreme temperatures.
+One of the most challenging environmental stresses you have to deal with periodically is sudden weather changes.
+This is why several people get colds & flu when the temperature changes.
+However, people who take cold showers are more adaptable, and thus their bodies respond to this stress better.

 8. They improve sleep

-When you take a cold shower an hour before bed, it could help your body stimulate sleep signals, giving you a deeper sleep.
+Taking a cold shower an hour before bed could help your body stimulate sleep signals, giving you a deeper sleep.

 9. They boost metabolism

 Cold showers also have been shown to improve metabolism.
 This comes from the same brown fat cell properties we discussed earlier.
-Brown fat has more mitochondria than white fat and burns more energy in order to produce heat and boost metabolism.
-Brown fat can also helps to slow down aging, fight obesity and reduce the risk of degenerative disease.
+Brown fat has more mitochondria than white fat and burns more energy to produce heat and boost metabolism.
+Brown fat can also help slow down ageing, fight obesity and reduce the risk of degenerative disease.